 In the absence of strong cold-air advection, CAPs can also be destroyed or disrupted by strong winds penetrating into a valley (Petkvosek 1992; Gubsner and Richner 2001; Whiteman et al. 2001; Rakovec et al. 2002; Flamant et al. 2002).
 Flow-CAP interactions of this sort are frequently observed in the SLV when warm southerly winds develop ahead of approaching troughs.
 Despite the semi-regular occurrence of these events, the outcomes of the wind-CAP interactions are particularly difficult to predict: sometimes the strong flows merely perturb a CAP, whereas the CAP is flushed from the valley during other cases.

 Substantive wind-induced CAP disruptions were observed during three IOPs of PCAPS (Fig. 1.3).
 The events are surprisingly similar through much of their evolution.
 In each case, southerly flow above a preexisting CAP accelerates to ~15 m/s in approximately 24 hours due to an approaching trough.
 As the flow aloft increases, the CAP thins downward from the top.
 During IOPs 1 and 4, the thinning advances to the valley floor, producing bursts of warm gusty conditions and providing localized ventilation of pollution.
 During IOP-1, this disruption is due to temporary displacement of the cold-air (near 06 UTC), causing a period of ventilation over the southern two-thirds of the valley (Lareau et al. 2013).
 However, after the winds aloft abate, the CAP advects back into the valley and persists for another 4 days.
-In contrast, during IOP-4 the erosion and destabilization of the CAP is irreversible, leading to complete removal of the valley stratification, although cold-air advection aloft also contributes to this breakup.
+In contrast, the erosion and destabilization of the CAP is irreversible during IOP-4, leading to complete removal of the valley stratification, although cold-air advection aloft also contributes to this breakup.

-During IOP-9 the near surface conditions remain entirely decoupled from the accelerating flow aloft (Fig. 1.3c).
+During IOP-9, the near surface conditions remain entirely decoupled from the accelerating flow aloft (Fig. 1.3c).
 A sharp elevated inversion layer separates the strong south wind from the stagnant flow within the CAP and only a modest reduction of the depth of cold air accompanies the strongest winds.
 The CAP is subsequently destroyed the following day, but its breakup is then dominated by cold-air advection, as in IOP-5.